Guitar, Mandolin, Vocals, Songwriting, Felicitous Facilitator

 With a diverse repertoire of original material and a contagious energy to his live performance, Alex will bring you into his musical world for as long as you’d like to attend.
 He also likes soup and could talk, or not talk, for hours.

-Bass, Mandolin, Vocals, Musical Director, Bass Jumper
+Bass, Mandolin, Guitar, Vocals, Musical Director, Idea Monster

 Eric grew up in Northern Idaho, where he attended the University of Idaho School of Music as a percussion and guitar major.
 It was there he honed his musicality by participating in just about every ensemble that he could fit into his schedule, from Orchestra to Jazz Choir to Percussion Ensemble.
 After sneaking out of school with a degree in General Studies, Eric put music on a side burner to pursue his passion for the outdoors, a path that has led him through being a river guide, ski patroller, wilderness therapy guide and general ski bum.